University of Oregon Sustainability Faculty Fellowship Program

 - Other partners based on interests of selected fellows

-Fellows will receive an additional $500 award for submitting curriculum that has been revised or newly created to incorporate local sustainability issues.
-Faculty Fellows will also have the opportunity to meet in quarterly lunches in the following year to discuss their experiences and perspectives.
+Fellows will receive an additional $500 award for submitting curriculum that has been revised or newly created to incorporate local sustainability issues and community-engaged learning.
+Faculty Fellows will also have the opportunity to meet for quarterly lunches to discuss their experiences and perspectives.

 We welcome faculty from all disciplines and experience levels.
 We especially encourage faculty with no previous experience integrating community partnerships into curricula to apply.
 Interdisciplinary team applications are also encouraged and accepted.